Red Pollard: Career

 Red Pollard stood 5 ft 7 in and weighed 115 lb, which is considered big for a jockey.
 In 1933, Pollard rode in Ontario at the Fort Erie racetrack.
 Early in his career, he lost the vision in his right eye due to a traumatic brain injury.
 This injury occurred when he was hit in the head by a rock thrown up by another horse during a training ride.
 Because he would not have been allowed to ride had the full extent of his injury been known, he kept his vision loss a secret for the rest of his riding career.

 Down and out in Detroit in 1936, Pollard was hired by horse trainer Tom Smith to ride Charles S. Howard's Seabiscuit.
 The team's first stakes win came in the 1936 Governor's Handicap.
 Pollard and Seabiscuit won numerous important races, including the 1937 Brooklyn Handicap at Old Aqueduct Racetrack in New York City, the 1937 Massachusetts Handicap at Suffolk Downs in Boston, and famously lost by a nose at the 1937 Santa Anita Handicap.
 Pollard and Seabiscuit were considered by most as the best pairing of race horse and jockey in the US at that time.
 In 1940, Pollard jockeyed the then 7-year-old Seabiscuit to a win in the Santa Anita Handicap at Santa Anita Park in Arcadia, California.
 It was Seabiscuit's last race.
 Pollard rode Seabiscuit 30 times with 18 wins - all of them stakes or handicaps.

 Following the 1940 season, Pollard bought a house in Pawtucket, Rhode Island.
 Pollard continued to ride into the 1950s, mostly in New England.
 Eventually, he became a jockey's valet at Narragansett Park in Rhode Island.

-Honors, awards, and portrayals
+Honours, awards and portrayals

 In 1982, Pollard was inducted into the Canadian Horse Racing Hall of Fame.

 Actor Tobey Maguire portrays Pollard in the 2003 film Seabiscuit.